Jeremy Hanson Willis

 Megan Mueller (Email)

-Megan Mueller is the Associate Director of Education and Prevention at JustUs Health.
-She oversees the professional education program, HIV testing and outreach, the Mainline Syringe Exchange, as well as the Shift MN Tobacco Free Communities team.
+Megan is the Director of Education and Prevention at JustUs Health.
+She oversees the professional education program, HIV testing and outreach, the Mainline Syringe Exchange, as well as the Shift MN Tobacco-Free Communities team.
 Megan is passionate about teaching professionals with hopes that the education they receive trickles down to more competent care for the community we love and serve.
 She also thrives doing prevention work and empowering communities with the tests, education, and supplies that allow people to make their own decisions through a risk-reduction, sex-positive lens.

 Megan has her Masters in Public Health from BRAC University in Bangladesh, where she lived, studied, and worked with an infectious disease research hospital in the capital, Dhaka.
 She previously worked for the University of Wisconsin- Madison for the School of Medicine and Public Health doing tobacco cessation research.
 Megan lives in Minneapolis with her partner Theo, her son Harrison, and their 3 furry non-human children Neeko, Reginald, and Lucille.